Reubenthekiwi/WheelSim/README.md

 # WheelSim

-As name the suggest.
+As name the suggests.
 It's a simple wheel simulator.